 Wondering how to dress your age (or not!)?
-British Knitwear Designer Susan Holton shares some tips and tricks...
+British knitwear designer Susan Holton shares some thoughts...

 How to dress your age (and always feel fabulous)

 I recently came across this quote by Julia Baird, a New York Times journalist, who said:

 Many women face a barrage of judgement on one of the first decisions they make in the morning : what to wear.
 Look at any media - whether online, television or print - and we can immediately see the pressure that women can face when deciding how to dress for their age and body type.
 There are so many ideas about how we should dress but very little thought as to how the clothing choices we make - and the media coverage - can make us feel.

 I frequently meet my customers in person at events, and I know that many of them struggle to know how best to ‘dress their age’ - or if they even need to.
 As women get older, it seems that their style is expected to be restrained and quiet - classic pieces with muted tones which do not attract too much attention.
 It seems - speaking as a 'fifty-something' woman - that we are expected to 'hide' in our clothes, and not to make a statement or have fun.

 Have fun choosing and wearing clothes, knitwear, footwear, and make-up - irrespective of age and body shape - be yourself!

 I think we should all have fun with our clothing choices - irrespective of our age.
 No need to hide.
 But, if flamboyant isn't for you, that's fine too.
 But I don't advocate 'less is more' just because of your age.
 Only if that is your choice.

 Coco Chanel knew a thing or two about clothing choices, and to paraphrase her quote below - don't try to look young, try to look like yourself!